abbasarezoo/site/_posts/2016-12-25-five-tips-for-students-young-designers.md

 category: Advice
 ---

-## 1. Develop an online presence - create a website, show your work.
+## 1. Develop an online presence

-Most important.
+This is **the** most important piece of advice I can give you.
+Get yourself and your work online.
+When I get your CV the first thing I’m going to look for is your website.
+It also helps to have your own personal email address.
+An address like you@yourwebsite.com is going to make you look like the real deal, topbantz69@gmail.com (apologies if that’s you) isn’t.

-There’s a ton of free ways to promote yourself online beyond your own website or social media channels:
+Beyond that, there’s a ton of free ways to promote yourself online beyond your own website or social media channels:

-- Comment on blog posts
+- Leave positive and constructive comments on blog posts.
+Don’t forget to include a link to your website and/or your Twitter if the site lets you.
-- Give answers on Stack Overflow
+- If you’re a developer, give answers on Stack Overflow
 - Post your work on Behance
 - Create prototypes and experiments on CodePen
 - Have a public GitHub repo where I can see your code

 I want to see the kind of work you create and the kind of people you follow.
-I’d be more put off by any derogatory comments on blog posts than pictures of you and the girls/lads out on the lash.

 ## 2. Give yourself an identity